The Problem -

 times what may be needed!

-When welding stops
+When welding stops the extra pressure causes

 gas delivery hose between the flow control at the gas supply and the wire

 feeder solenoid.
-Most of this excess gas is wasted every time the MIG torch switch is energized,
+Most of this excess gas volume is wasted every time the MIG torch switch is energized,

 even when just inching the wire.
 The